Golf & Euchre Club LLC

 The semi-final matches are by default set down for the following 2.
 Friday afternoon, November 23, unless both players and President Love III (Ret.) agree to a change.
 The tournament concludes with the Championship Match on Sunday, November 25.
 All three Sundays have a 12 noon tee off and players are expected to be on the balcony by 11.30am.

 2. President Love has decreed that should a member of the Bong Bong 6 reach the semi-finals, their match would be by default played earlier in the week (Monday, Tuesday or Wednesday) as they'll be mingling with Southern Highlands High Society on Thursday and Friday

-The Royal & Ancient Marrickville Old Course will host the Match Play Championship for the 30th consecutive year.
+The Royal & Ancient Marrickville Old Course will host the tournament for the 30th consecutive year.
 This internationally renowned public course, featuring the toughest and most picturesque holes on the Cooks Peninsula, provides competitors with the ultimate golfing challenge.

 Prizemoney will be based on playing numbers - $600 (400/200 split) for up to 20 starters and $750 (500/250) for 21 or more.